marcbeep/spenny/spenny.md

 2. `signupUser`: Manages user signup by creating a new user account with the provided email, password, and a randomly generated profile picture URL.
 Additionally, initializes user data including default account, categories, budget, and analytics data.
 Returns a JWT token upon successful signup.

 This controller file interacts with the `User`, `Account`, `Category`, `Budget`, and `Analytics` models for user-related data manipulation and initialization.
 It utilizes JWT for user authentication and authorization and the `moment` library for date/time manipulation.
 Additionally, it utilizes helper functions such as `createToken` for JWT token generation and `initializeAnalyticsData` and `initializeUserData` for initializing user-specific data upon signup.

+---

+## Status Codes

+1. **200 OK**: Used to indicate that the request has succeeded.
+For example, in `getAllTransactions`, `getSingleTransaction`, `getAllGoals`, and other endpoints where data is successfully fetched or operations are performed without errors.

+2. **201 Created**: Indicates that the request has been fulfilled and has resulted in one or more new resources being created.
+For example, in `createTransaction` and `signupUser` endpoints where new transactions or user accounts are created.

+3. **204 No Content**: Used to indicate that the server successfully processed the request and is not returning any content.
+For example, in the `deleteCategory` endpoint where the category is successfully deleted without returning any content.

+4. **400 Bad Request**: Indicates that the server cannot or will not process the request due to a client error, such as invalid input or missing parameters.
+For example, in `createTransaction`, `updateSingleTransaction`, and `signupUser` endpoints when there are validation errors or missing required fields.

+5. **401 Unauthorized**: Indicates that the client must authenticate itself to get the requested response.
+For example, in `loginUser` endpoint when the provided credentials are invalid.

+6. **404 Not Found**: Indicates that the requested resource could not be found at the specified URL.
+For example, in `handleNotFound` and `handleNoTransactionFound` helper functions, and various endpoints when resources like categories, transactions, or goals are not found.

+7. **500 Internal Server Error**: Indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.
+For example, in catch blocks of various endpoints when an unexpected error occurs during data processing or database operations.